hlepori/test_docsify/docs/fixm/charter.md

 - b) Has overall responsibility for the evolution of FIXM to ensure alignment with the relevant ICAO requirements and consistency with the FIXM Strategy.
 - c) Schedules the FIXM versions and manages the changes to be included in new versions.
 - d) Endorses, or rejects, proposals for FIXM.
 Chapter 2.1 provides the detailed list of FIXM items subject to `FIXM CCB` endorsement.
-- e) Considers proposals for inclusion in FIXM and decides whether elements are included in the FIXM core, in coordination with the ATMRPP.
+- e) Considers proposals for inclusion in FIXM and decides whether elements are included in the FIXM core, in coordination with the `ICAO ATMRPP`.
 - f) Maintains the catalogue of third-parties FIXM Applications and FIXM Extensions with the objectives of:
     - (i) Raising awareness about on-going FIXM related developments;
-    - (ii) Reconciling, to the extent possible, the content of overlapping extensions and applications developed by different FIXM Stakeholders which would cover equivalent business needs;
+    - (ii) Reconciling, to the extent possible, the content of overlapping extensions and applications developed by different `FIXM Stakeholders` which would cover equivalent business needs;
     - (iii) Optimising the movement of data elements between FIXM core and extensions.
 - g) Endorses, or rejects, proposals for physical representations of the FIXM Logical Model to be recognised for common use.
 - h) Aims to ensure the transparency of change management for all Stakeholders.
-- i) Provides ICAO ATMRPP with support for collecting candidate operational drivers for FIXM that would stem from FIXM Stakeholders.
+- i) Provides `ICAO ATMRPP` with support for collecting candidate operational drivers for FIXM that would stem from `FIXM Stakeholders`.
-- j) Arbitrates the integration of the different FIXM Stakeholders’ needs and views.
+- j) Arbitrates the integration of the different `FIXM Stakeholders`’ needs and views.
 - k) If and when needed, prioritises FIXM Change Proposals and change activities.
 - l) When needed, issues mapping guidelines on changes between versions - in particular when changes to the model result in major restructuring of concept elements.
 - m) When needed, includes the release of formal conformance testing specifications, which enable an implementer to check and gain compliance with a FIXM version.
 - n) Establishes and maintains relations with similar groups, or bodies, that are responsible for the other ATM information domain models (AIM, MET, etc.) and for the ATM Information Reference Model (AIRM).
-- o) Reports regularly to ICAO ATMRPP on the progress of core developments and extensions, and consults on proposals for changes.
+- o) Reports regularly to `ICAO ATMRPP` on the progress of core developments and extensions, and consults on proposals for changes.
 - p) Monitors the evolutions in the ATM domain in order to trigger appropriate changes to FIXM.

-### `FIXM CCB` Membership
+### FIXM CCB Membership

 2.3	The `FIXM CCB` is composed of member organisations.
-The `FIXM CCB` member organisations, as set up under this charter, provide the change management necessary for FIXM to evolve.
+The `FIXM CCB member organisations`, as set up under this charter, provide the change management necessary for FIXM to evolve.

 2.4	Participation in the `FIXM CCB` is provided on a voluntary basis for the purpose of mutual, and wider, ATM benefit.